xavidelamo/mgci-docs/docs/source/defineenvs.rst

 Selecting a DEM that is of similar resolution to the landc cover dataset is likely to be the best option.

+The higher the resolution (smaller the grid cells), the more detailed information.
+Higher resolution DEMs improve the accuracy of analysis such as hydrological modelling.
+However, they are more computationally expensive to use, particularly over large extents.

 |image167|

 Table 1: Sources of DEM datasets with open access.
 Sources ranging from